 We can only try to estimate the costs of insurance, as the price depends on various risk factors, including the driver’s age, experience, and location, as well as the value and engine size of the car.

 If you have only just learned to drive, for instance, your insurance is likely to be more expensive.
 It might be worth opting to pay a higher excess in exchange for lower monthly premiums.

 Read the detailed post about prices for car insurance in Germany.

 Relevant Factors in Determining Car Insurance Costs in Germany

 When was your last accident?
-The further the date the better rate, or maybe you never even had one, even better!
-However, this math doesn’t work for beginner drivers, they get the rank the worst.
+The further the date, the better rate, or maybe you never even had one, even better!
+However, this math doesn’t work for beginner drivers, and they get the rank the worst.

 The compensation class (SF class) is an index of the number of non-compensated years of the insurance holders.
-Depending on the classes of compensation, a certain discount is granted on the insurance rate.
+Depending on the compensation classes, a certain discount is granted on the insurance rate.

 For most insurance companies, the compensation classes range from 0 (beginners) to 35 (35 years without damage).